-It may have only spent a week at number 1, but the Animals’ The House of the Rising Sun‘s impact was huge.
+It may have only spent a week at number 1, but the impact of The Animals’ The House of the Rising Sun‘s was huge.
 It ushered in a new genre, folk rock, inspired Bob Dylan to go electric, and proved a hit single could be twice as long as was expected.

 The origins of this traditional folk tale, whose author is unknown, date back hundreds of years.
 It shares a similar theme to the 16th-century ballad The Unfortunate Rake.
 Originally, the song was written from the perspective of a prostitute who worked at a brothel called the Rising Sun, with the oldest published lyrics (from 1925) beginning:

 ‘There is a house in New Orleans, it’s called the Rising Sun